Code of Conduct

 3.2.
 Theoretical properties

 3.3.
 Clues from observations of massive super star clusters

-4. Observations of massive stars in extragalactic star clusters
+4. Massive stars in extragalactic star clusters: Paul Crowther

 4.1.
 Implications for massive stars from cluster observations

 4.2.
 Is the stellar initial mass function universal?

 4.3.
 Scaling relations with observed properties: masses, ages, formation efficiency